The Value of Teaching Children to Say The Magic Words

 The moral development of children

-He was known to say that yes, there are countless differences from one child to another, even between siblings, but they usually follow the same pattern of development with respect to awareness, being respectful, and recognition of others.
+He famously said that there are countless differences from one child to another, even between siblings, but they usually follow the same pattern of development with respect to awareness, being respectful, and recognition of others.

 - During early childhood, between two and five years of age, the child is governed only by their rewards and punishments.
 They understand that they must obey the rules imposed upon them in order to gain affection and avoid scolding or punishment.